Home | Blog Index | Blog Archives | Christianity & Faith Essays

 May 2: Early morning lightning in the St. Louis metro

 Models agreed on warm advection thunderstorms developing and moving through the city sometime after 3AM.
-I headed out at 1AM to begin the chase (more like a "wait" this time).
+I headed out at 1AM to begin the expedition (more like a "wait" this time).
 Storms both moved in from the west and developed anew right over the metro at around 4AM.
 Fighting an onslaught of mosquitoes, I set up on the east riverfront to shoot DSLR stills of the storms over downtown.
 There were a few nice bolts, but most were buried in rain with a shelf cloud blocking most of the action higher up.
 The video posted has a timelapse of these images.

 Once it was clear that downtown was done with storms, I moved east to intercept the last cell in the cluster moving toward O'Fallon.
 It continued to build along its eastern flank, and I ended up catching it at home in New Baden.
 The lightning here was high-quality, with tall, loud, powerful bolts piercing the predawn air.
 I shot high-speed video here, and each result on the camera's screen took my breath away.
-I don't think I will ever get tired of shooting high speed lightning, it is quickly becoming a chasing favorite.
+I don't think I will ever get tired of shooting high speed lightning, it is quickly becoming a observing favorite.
 The slow motion footage captured not only stepped leaders, but two instances of upward ground leaders just before connection:

 The video below shows all of the catches from this event: